Notarial Services

 Requirements

-- Online appointment: https://tokyopeconsularappointment.setmore.com/bookappointment
+1. Online appointment: https://tokyopeconsularappointment.setmore.com/bookappointment

-- Duly accomplished document or form, with:
+3. Duly accomplished document or form.

-- Valid ID (passport, residence card or Philippine/Japan driver’s license) and copies in A4 size paper:
+5. Original valid ID (passport, residence card or Philippine/Japan driver’s license) and copies in A4 size paper:

-- One (1) copy of valid ID per document for notarization, and
+◦ One (1) copy of valid ID per document for notarization, and

-- One (1) extra copy of valid ID for Embassy’s records
+◦ One (1) extra copy of valid ID for Embassy’s records

-- One (1) self-addressed ¥520 Japan Post Letterpack envelope.
+6. One (1) self-addressed ¥520 Japan Post Letter pack

 Procedure of notarization

-- Choose between Regular or Express release of documents by mail:
+3. Choose between Regular or Express release of documents by mail:

 b.
-Express-processed documents are mailed on the next working day. - Pay Notarization fees at the Cashier: (See Schedule of Fees)
+Express-processed documents are mailed on the next working day.

 a.
-Notarization fee is ¥3,500 per document;
+Notarization fee is ¥3,500 per document

 b.
-If express service is requested, additional fee of ¥1,400 is charged per document.
+If express service is requested, additional fee of ¥1,400 is charged per document

 Important Reminders

-- Applicants must use their proper legal name as it appears on their valid proof of identity.
-The applicant’s signature in the document to be notarized must be consistent with their signature in their passport and other government-issued valid IDs;
+• Applicants must reflect their proper legal name in the document for notarization as it appears on their valid proof of identity.
+The applicant’s signature in the document to be notarized must be consistent with their signature in their passport and other government-issued valid IDs.

 Contact us

-Address: Notarials Unit
+Address: Notarial Unit

 Embassy of the Republic of the Philippines